 If you have already made the commitment to keeping schools safe and are working in law enforcement, security, or the education sector, you can immediately pursue the Advanced School Safety Program at Goodwin.
 This is a 15-credit collegiate certificate program that can broaden your skill set with the latest knowledge and best practices relating to school safety and security.
 In just two semesters, you will:

 - Learn to identify evolving threats to your school’s security or safety

 - Understand how to work with risk management tools and assess potential threats in the school

 - Develop proactive emergency management plans, including prevention, mitigation, preparedness, response, and recovery

 - Know how to evaluate post-crisis plans for managing parental communication as well as the media; for determining necessary mental health services for victims and families, for any financial implications or liability issues; as well as for operational continuity, post-incident.

-To learn more about the increasing importance of school safety and security today, or about the call for educational, law enforcement, and security professionals to get involved, please do not hesitate to reach out.
-You can learn more by calling 800-889-3282 or visiting Goodwin.edu/protectors.
+To learn more about the increasing importance of public safety and security today, see our video on three reasons to pursue a law enforcement degree.
+You can learn more by calling 800-889-3282 or visit us online.

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.